alecxe/eslint-plugin-protractor/docs/rules/valid-by-tagname.md

 ## Rule details

-Any use of the following patterns are considered errors when using `by.tagName`:
+:thumbsdown: Any use of the following patterns are considered errors when using `by.tagName`:

 ```js
 element(by.tagName("_customTagName"));